 Why You Really Need a Flu Shot This Year

-With flu season arriving during a pandemic, it’s more important than ever to get a flu shot in addition to COVID-19 vaccines and boosters.
+With another flu season arriving during the COVID-19 pandemic, it is important to get a flu shot in addition to COVID-19 vaccines and boosters.

-Although the country’s focus is understandably on the COVID-19 pandemic right now, flu season is upon us whether we’re ready for it or not.
-That means that even if you usually skip getting an annual flu shot, this is one year you should consider getting one.
+This year, the country’s focus remains on battling the COVID-19 pandemic; however, the flu season has returned whether we’re ready for it or not.
+That means that even if you usually skip getting an annual flu shot, you should consider getting one this year.

 After you receive a flu shot, your body produces antibodies that will kill the virus if you’re exposed to it.
 It won’t protect you against every strain of influenza virus but it will help against the strains expected to be the most common.
 Even if you still get sick after getting a flu shot, your illness will usually be milder than if you didn’t get the vaccine at all.
 Getting a flu shot not only protects you but reduces spread of the virus in your community.

 Protect your health and your community’s healthcare resources by getting a flu shot this year.
-The CDC recommends you get a flu shot by the end of October but anytime you get one will provide health benefits to you and those around you.
+Anytime you get one, it will provide health benefits to you and those around you.

 Getting Your Flu Shot at PIH Health